NicoPowers/BioReactorCode/README.md

 This repository holds all the software that is used for Dr. Allen's labs' bioreactor device at the University of Florida (Material Science and Engineering department).

-_Designed, built, and programmed by undergraduate research student Nicolas Montoya._

 The **MEGA_Controller.ino** code is meant to send commands to the stretch controller (NANO) and flow rate controller (UNO).

 The **UNO_flow_staticPressure_controller.ino** code is meant to run on the UNO and is used to control the position of the vial and vary the pump sinusoidally.